carbon-language/carbon-lang/llvm/docs/AMDGPUOperandSyntax.rst

     ======= ============================

 A sequence of *scalar* registers may be used to operate with more than 32 bits of data.
-Assembler currently supports sequences of 1, 2, 4, 8 and 16 *scalar* registers.
+Assembler currently supports sequences of 1, 2, 4, 8, 16 and 32 *scalar* registers.

-Pairs of *scalar* registers must be even-aligned (the first register must be even).
+Pairs of *scalar* registers must be even-aligned (first register must be even).
 Sequences of 4 and more *scalar* registers must be quad-aligned.

     ======================================================== ====================================================================